adl-lang/adl/docs/serialization.md

 provided the default value for those fields ensures compatibility.
 Discriminators may also be added to unions, provided that the default descriminator is not changed.

+The [custom type machinery](./custom-types.md) can be used to implement more generalized backwards compatibility behaviour.